Property Management Blog

 • Prevents Discrepancies: It serves as a tool to avoid issues when tenants and landlords might have conflicting information about lease terms.
 For example, if a landlord believes the monthly rent is $2,000 and the tenant claims it's $1,800, the estoppel certificate will clarify the exact agreed-upon amount.

 • Required by Lenders: When property sales or refinancing transactions involve tenant-occupied properties, lenders often require estoppel certificates.
-Lenders want to confirm that the lease terms are as stated by the property owner, ensuring no hidden liabilities could affect the loan.
+Lenders want to confirm that the terms of lease are as stated by the rental owner, ensuring no hidden liabilities could affect the loan.

-• Helps Prevent Fraud: By requiring tenants to confirm lease terms, the estoppel certificate can prevent fraudulent changes or misleading information from being presented in property transactions.
+• Helps Prevent Fraud: By requiring a tenant to confirm lease terms, the estoppel certificate can prevent fraudulent changes or misleading information from being presented in property transactions.

 • Maintains Transparency in Transactions: When buying or selling rental properties, an estoppel certificate provides transparency for all parties, building trust between the new owner, existing tenants, and any third parties involved.